 For the purpose of better serving our clients and to facilitate a quicker review and assessment process, the Triage rating is valid for a 90-day period.
-Thus, the Intake EW shall check COSTS General Inquiry to determine if a new
+Thus, the Intake EW shall check COSTS General Inquiry to determine if a new assessment is appropriate.

-, , , , , , , , , , , , , , , , , , , assesementseenanopriat e.
-EW Course of Action f there is an indication t at the client was assessed within the last 90 days, the worker shall do the following: Previously Rated Employable, #1 or #2 Do not refer to Triage Inform the client that the current rating will remain in effect, unless he is declaring a new condition(s) Previously Rated Employable: #3 Do not refer to Triage Inform the client that the current rating will remain in effect with the same expiration date Previously rated employable and states a new condition that Refer the client to Triage for a new assessment was not declared before Protests an employable rating given within the last 90 days.
-Email HSACAAPTriage@sfgov.org with client's case name, case number, client's social security number, date of birth, date of last Triage assessment, language, phone number and the word Second Opinion for Second Opinion assessment Protests an employable rating given within the last 90 days and declines a Second Opinion referral to DECU.
-Issue a Form 2139A to the client so that he can pursue an assessment from his own Health Care Provider In the meantime, inform the client that the current rating will remain in effect until Form 2139A is returned Previously Rated Unemployable, #4 with SSI CM Referral At Intake, EW: Enter a CalWIN Narrative that the client must be scheduled in the Wednesday "CM Initial Remote (1235)" for clients who has access to a phone/ Thursday "CM Initial Lobby Door B (1235)" for clients who needs to use lobby phone.
-Include on the subject line: Case Number, Language, Phone numbers, Purpose of Appointment At Approval, EW: Schedule the client in the Wednesday "CM Initial Remote (1235)" for clients who has access to a phone/ Thursday "CM Initial Lobby Door B (1235)" for clients who needs to use lobby phone.
+Client Scenario EW Course of Action at the client was assessed within the last 90 days, the worker shall do the following: Previously Rated Employable, #1 Do not refer to Triage Inform the client that the current rating will remain in effect, unless he is declaring a new condition(s).
+Previously Rated Employable, #2 or #3 Do not refer to Triage Inform the client that the current rating will remain in effect with the same expiration date.
+Previously rated employable and states a new condition that was not declared before Refer the client to Triage for a new assessment.
+Protests an employable rating given within the last 90 days.
+Email HSACAAPTriage@sfgov.org with client's case name, case number, client's social security number, date of birth, date of last Triage assessment, language, phone number and the word Second Opinion for Second Opinion assessment.
+Protests an employable rating given within the last 90 days and declines a Second Opinion referral to DECU.
+Issue a Form 2139A to the client so that he can pursue an assessment from his own Health Care Provider.
+In the meantime, inform the client that the current rating will remain in effect until Form 2139A is returned.
+Previously Rated Unemployable, #4 Do not refer the client to Triage.
+Inform the client that the current rating will remain in effect, unless the client states that he is now employable.
+Previously Rated Unemployable, #4 with SSI CM Referral At Intake, EW: Enter a CalWIN Narrative that the client must be scheduled in the Wednesday "CM Initial Remote (1235)" for clients who has access to a phone/ Thursday "CM Initial Lobby Door A (1235)" for clients who needs to use lobby phone.
 Include on the subject line: Case Number, Language, Phone numbers, Purpose of Appointment.

-Using the following guidelines: Appointment needs to be in Q-Flow at least two working days before the appointment.
-For instance, 10/6/21 must be scheduled by 10/4/21 ∘ Exception: Client has language needs: Schedule the client 10 working days out to provide CMs lead time in requesting an interpreter Example: On Friday, 10/2/21, a non- threshold monolingual client (e.g. Arabic) has been approved for
+- At Approval, EW: Schedule the client in the Wednesday "CM Initial Remote (1235)" for clients who has access to a phone/ Thursday "CM Initial Lobby Door A (1235)" for clients who needs to use lobby phone.
+Include on the subject line: Case Number, Language, Phone numbers, Pu rpose of Appointment.
+Using the following guidelines: - Appointment needs to be in Q-Flow at least two working days before the appointment.
+For instance, 10/6/21 must be scheduled by 10/4/21.